blueCat11/kotlinbyexample.github.io/examples/04_functional/03_extensionFunctions.md

 </div>

-1. We define simple models of `Item` and `Order`. `Order` can contain arbitrary `Collection` of `Item` s
+1. We define simple models of `Item` and `Order`. `Order` can contain arbitrary `Collection`s of `Item` s
 2. We define extension functions for `Order` type.
 Later we call these functions directly on the instance of that type.
 3. We can also define extension properties.

-Read more about signature of [extensions](https://kotlinlang.org/docs/reference/extensions.html).
-Signature is very much like standard function or property signature, with addition that we need to specify type we're attaching function or property to.
+Read more about the signature of [extensions](https://kotlinlang.org/docs/reference/extensions.html).
+It is very much like the standard function or property signature, with the addition that we need to specify the type we're attaching function or property to.

 It is even possible to execute extensions on `null` references.
 In their implementation we can check for `null` reference and based on that we can do any arbitrary logic.
 Example: